wizardamigos/app/curriculum/lesson022/description.en.md

 ---
 {
-  "title": "Code Combat (The final Kithmaze)", "duration": "6:17"
+  "title": "Code Combat (Defense of Plainswood)", "duration": "4:01"
 }
 ---

-With help of this game you will learn to combine loops and variables.
+Welcome to Backwoods Forest.
+Here you will learn about `conditionals (if/else)`, `operators`, `object properties` & input handling.